manta_h1 manta_h2 manta_h3 marty_snyderman_ h4 marty_snyderman_ h5 marty_snyderman_ h7

 The reef adopted its name in 1827 following French explorer Dumont d'Urville's collision with the reef in his vessel "The Astrolabe".

-There are three major passes into the Great Astrolabe Reef, classified as an oceanic ribbon reef.
+There are five passageways through the Great Astrolabe Reef, classified as an oceanic ribbon reef and Mad Fish Dive center dives all five.

 The outer reef falls steeply 100ft/30m, followed by gentle sediment and rubble covered slopes to a depth of over 200ft/60m.